-- Two free meals at the psych lab (on different days) - One with another student, one alone - But it's not really another student.
-It's a "confederate." - Confederate either eats a lot or a little. - Dine with the confederate first, or second. - DV is how much you eat.
-They weigh it. - Covariates: How long since you ate, and how hungry you are.
-(Self Report)
+- Two free meals at the psych lab

+- One with another student, one alone

+- But it's not really another student.
+It's a "confederate."

+- Confederate either eats a lot or a little.

+- Dine with the confederate first, or second.

+- DV is how much you eat.
+They weigh it.

+- Covariates: How long since you ate, and how hungry you are.
+It can be different each time.